 The IELTS speaking test can often seem like the most difficult 14 minutes of a students’ life.
 But, you can definitely maximise your chance of achieving a high score if you can master good test-technique.
-After examining hundreds of students, these are my top 5 IELTS speaking tips.
+These are my top 5 IELTS speaking tips.

 🗣️1.
 Make life easy for the IELTS examiner